TheEpic0ne/HelpDatblockCom/docs/datearth.md

 As an attacker or a defender with a military rank, kill enemy players within a 100 block radius of the siege banner to increase or decrease the score by 200 points.
 Allies with a military rank can contribute.

 #### Abandon attack
 As a king or general, place an all-white banner near the siege-attack-banner to abandon the attack.
+The attacker can abandon the attack 24 hours after the siege started.

 #### Surrender town
 As a mayor, place an all-white banner anywhere in the town to surrender.
+The defender can surrender 24 hours after the siege started.

 #### Plunder town
 As a king or general, after the siege is won, place a chest in the wilderness close to the town.
 This will rob the town $100 per plot the sieged town has, transferring it to the plundering nation.
 If the town does not have enough money it will go into a ruined state, where all perms will be enabled.
 The ruined state persists for 2 day, after which full deletion occurs.